Choosing The Best DIY Garage Insulation Materials

 PLEASE be sure to read, understand and follow all safety precautions and procedures when working with, near, or around any gas or electric water heater, or for that matter any appliance.
 You can also refer to my Insulation Do’s and Don’ts article for more tips.

-So, when you’re ready to undertake your do-it-yourself garage insulation project and you’re faced with multiple insulation materials to choose from, I highly recommend Prodex Insulation.
+So, when you’re ready to undertake your do-it-yourself garage insulation project and you’re faced with selecting from multiple insulation materials, I highly recommend Prodex Insulation.
 It’s a great radiant barrier and can be easily purchased from Insulation4less.com.
-They’ll even deliver it to your (garage) door for about $107 + shipping (4 ft. x 50 ft. roll).
+They also have a garage door insulation kit here.

 If you have questions about your DIY projects, just ask your personal DIY consultant.
 I’m here to help you succeed with speed.